 - Brush the surface to remove dirt and debris with a long-handled scrub brush or broom.

-- Mix the oxygen bleach in a ratio of 2 cups of powdered granules to 1 gallon of water, or based on the product and manufacturer's instructions on the label
+- Mix the oxygen bleach in a ratio of 2 cups of powdered granules to 1 gallon of water, or based on the product and manufacturer's instructions on the label.

 - Scrub the saturated area with a scrub brush with a broom handle.

-Moisture-Resistant Clear Coat, Stains and Paints
+Moisture-Resistant Clearcoat, Stains, and Paints

-Wood-Stripper and New Stain Application
+Applying Wood Stripper and New Stain

-Before you can add a new clear coat protectant or a stain, you must prepare the wood after cleaning to accept the new coating.
+Before you can add a new clearcoat protectant or a stain, you must prepare the wood after cleaning to accept the new coating.
 In some cases, you may be able to skip this step if the cleaning process using oxidized bleach removed all traces of the old clear coat, stain or paint.

-Cover landscaping material around the house with plastic sheeting, or wet the area down with a hose.
+- Cover landscaping material around the house with plastic sheeting, or wet the area down with a hose.

-Pour the wood-stripping product into a low-pressure sprayer.
+- Pour the wood-stripping product into a low-pressure sprayer.

-Cover an area you can comfortably work -- about a 4-by-8 foot section -- in about 20 to 30 minutes.
+- Cover an area you can comfortably work -- about a 4-by-8 foot section -- in about 20 to 30 minutes.
 Let the wood stripper sit on the shingles for 20 to 30 minutes.

-Scrub the soaked area with a long-handled stiff-bristle brush.
+- Scrub the soaked area with a long-handled stiff-bristle brush.
 Do not use a wire bristle brush.

-Rinse clean with water from the hose and let dry for at least 48 hours.
+- Rinse clean with water from the hose and let dry for at least 48 hours.